SungminSo/DeepUser-2020-journal-seminar/README.md

 ## Season 2

 - 08.08 : <Weight Initialization - LSUV> All You Need Is A Good Init
 - 08.15: <Speech Recognition - CNN> Speacker Identification And Clustering Using Convolutional Neural Networks
+- 08.22: <Vision - Image Caption> Show, Attend and Tell Neural Image Caption Generation with Visual Attention